Azure SQL Managed Instance Next-Gen: Real IOPS Control at Last

 Why This Matters to DBAs

-This upgrade gives DBAs something rare in the cloud.
+This upgrade gives DBAs something rare in the cloud: operational control over storage that mirrors how you worked with on-premises SANs.

-This is the closest Managed Instance has ever felt to running real infrastructure, without the operational burden.
+This is the closest Managed Instance has ever felt to running real infrastructure — with the ability to tune, measure, and adjust storage — without the operational burden of managing that infrastructure yourself.

 Hands-On Workshop: Measuring and Tuning IOPS